 Look!
 It’s James and the Giant Peach!

 Look!
-It’s a ladybug! (ladybird) My son looked at the facts about ladybugs and used a microscope to study some minibeasts.
+It’s a ladybug too! (ladybird) My son looked at the facts about ladybugs and used a microscope to study some minibeasts.
 He was ok looking at a spider but is not ok with flies.

 We then entered Matilda’s library, where we marvelled at a photo of Roald Dahl.

 It was interesting to discover that Roald Dahl wrote a book called The Gremlins and worked with Walt Disney to create a film on it.
-Unfortunately, this project was not completed.
+However, unfortunately, the project was never completed.